- Faculty & Staff

 Alleged Repeat Offenders:

-The process for student alleged "repeat offenders", i.e. for students who are the subjects of more than one DMCA notice, is to file charges with the Judicial Office for prosecution as student misconduct.
+The process for student alleged "repeat offenders", i.e. for students who are the subjects of more than one DMCA notice, is to file charges with the Student Conduct Office for prosecution as student misconduct.
 The process for alleged employee repeat offenders is supervisor notification.

 How to Report Alleged Copyright Infringement: